 - Summer Parties: Saturday 10 pm to 3 am.

-This famous Art Nouveau thermal bath is quite big, it has 12 pools in total, 2 effervescent ones, 3 outdoor (including a wave pool, opens from May to October) and 8 indoor.
+This famous Art Nouveau thermal bath is quite big, it has 12 pools in total, 2 effervescent ones, 3 outdoor (including a wave pool, which opens from May to October), and 8 indoor.

 They also offer many services, such as dry and steam saunas, mud treatment, massages, etc. It is located close to the Liberty Bridge, right below the Gellért Hill, on the Buda side.